Malinithan: History

-The temple does not find any mention in the 10th–11th century Kalika Purana.
 From all archaeological evidences at the site, archaeologists have opined that the temple belonged to the 13th century.
-Stone mason marks found in Malinithan were also found in other sites of Sadiya like Tamreswari temple, Bura-buri, Padum pukhuri as well as other places like Nakshaparbat and Buroi.
+Stonemason marks found in Malinithan were also found in other sites of Sadiya like Tamreswari temple, Bura-buri, Padum pukhuri as well as other places like Nakshaparbat and Buroi.

 Features

 The archaeological excavations revealed a very well designed and carved plinth of a temple, 8 ft high, with sculptures of deities and animals, designs of flowers, damaged columns and panels.
 Four sculptures of lions on two elephants were found at the four corners of the ruins of the temple.

 Among the sculptures found at Malinthan, five notable ones carved out of granite stone are of Indra riding his mount Airavata, Kartikeya riding a peacock, Surya (Sun) riding a chariot, and Ganesha mounted over a mouse and a large Nandi bull.
 On the basis of the erotic Maithuna sculptures found here in different postures, it is believed that tantricism prevailed here as a fertility rite of the primitive tribal people who held the "mother principal as the procreative power of nature".

 The temple is carved entirely out of stone, a type of temple known as Asmamayai.
 Iron dowels discovered in the ruins of the stone temple resembles the ones found in the Tamreswari temple of Sadiya, showing that it was probably built by the same people.